AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/user-defined-information.md

          // At the same time, the acquired information can be updated to the cache through EaseIM.updateUsersInfo().
 When obtaining the Profile, UIKit will query from the cache first.
      }
  })
- // Use setGroupProfileProvider to set profile for users in group chats, including the user avatar and nickname.
+ // Use setGroupProfileProvider to set group profile.
  EaseIM.setGroupProfileProvider(object : EaseGroupProfileProvider {

     override fun getGroup(id: String?): EaseGroupProfile? {